Andrew Crofts (author)

-Andrew Crofts (born 1953) based in England, is a ghostwriter.
-Many of his subjects have been international and have topped the best-seller charts of United Kingdom and other countries.
-Because of the secrecy surrounding the business of ghostwriting it is never known exactly how many books that have been credited to other people were actually written by him, but in recent years more and more publishers seem to be insisting on placing his name alongside the "author's" in order to boost sales.
-In 2014 he published a memoir "Confessions of a Ghostwriter" (published by Friday Project).
-Although the book is filled with anecdotes about the ghostwriting profession the Daily Telegraph noted that "when it comes to famous clients, he is as silent as Jeeves".
+Andrew Crofts (born 1953) based in England is a ghostwriter.
+In 2014 he published a memoir, Confessions of a Ghostwriter (Friday Project).
+Although the book is filled with anecdotes about the ghostwriting profession, the Daily Telegraph noted that "when it comes to famous clients, he is as silent as Jeeves".

 Early days and development of his career

-Born in 1953 in England, Crofts was educated at Lancing College, a school renowned for producing writers, (Evelyn Waugh, Tom Sharpe, Jan Morris, David Hare, Christopher Hampton and Tim Rice).
+Born in 1953 in England, Crofts was educated at Lancing College.

 Moving to London at 17, Crofts took a variety of jobs as he struggled to establish himself as a freelance writer, (including a stint running a modelling agency in London's Bond Street), while submitting work to every kind of magazine and publisher.
 For a number of years he worked as a freelance business journalist and then a travel writer, spending a great deal of his time in the Far East, the Caribbean and the South Pacific.
-His career as a ghostwriter seems to have started seriously in the early 1990s.

-In 2006 his name was openly linked to a book by the popular winner of Big Brother, Pete Bennett, who wrote movingly about his childhood and the problems of having Tourette syndrome in Pete-My Story (HarperCollins).
+In 2006 his name was linked to a book by the winner of Big Brother, Pete Bennett, who wrote about his childhood and the problems of having Tourette syndrome in Pete-My Story (HarperCollins).

 In 2007 thriller writer Robert Harris quoted Crofts's ghostwriting book at the start of every chapter of his bestselling The Ghost.
-The book was subsequently filmed by Roman Polanski with Ewan McGregor playing the ghostwriter.
+The book was subsequently filmed by Roman Polanski, with Ewan McGregor playing the ghostwriter.
 Crofts, in turn, has commented that The Ghost was "a gift from the gods.
 Harris did us all a huge favour."

 Crofts' ghostwriting career has involved writing for dictators, politicians, arms dealers and billionaires, and visits to palaces and tax havens in Monaco and Bermuda.
-His experiences led to Secrets of the Italian Gardner, a novel set inside a dictator's palace during the Arab Spring, narrated by the dictator's ghostwriter.
-The same ghostwriter features in a second novel by Crofts, 'What Lies Around Us', this time becoming embroiled in the American celebrity political scene when paid a million dollars by a Silicon Valley billionaire to ghost the autobiography of a Hollywood superstar.
+His experiences led to Secrets of the Italian Gardener, a novel set inside a dictator's palace during the Arab Spring, narrated by the dictator's ghostwriter.
+The same ghostwriter features in a second novel by Crofts, What Lies Around Us, this time becoming embroiled in the American celebrity political scene when paid a million dollars by a Silicon Valley billionaire to ghost the autobiography of a Hollywood superstar.

 Crofts' fees are substantial, reputed to average six figures.
-He has stated that because a ghostwriter has no need to invent plots or do lengthy research, "it is perfectly feasible to produce four books a year."
+He has said that, because a ghostwriter has no need to invent plots or do lengthy research, "it is perfectly feasible to produce four books a year."